How We Help

 Helping organizations make informed decisions about technology, privacy, and security.

-From reviewing surveillance policies and technology contracts to training community members and assessing organizational practices, Secure Justice provides practical support rooted in privacy, accountability, and public trust.
+From reviewing surveillance policies and technology contracts to training community members and assessing municipal data practices, Secure Justice provides practical support rooted in privacy, accountability, and public trust.

-Training and audits designed for real-world privacy and security challenges.
+Training designed for real-world privacy and security challenges.

 Community Digital Security Training